 - If you reach your limit of recordings on a single show, AT&T automatically deletes the oldest recording to make room for a new one.

-One of the biggest perks of cutting the cord and opting into a service like AT&T TV is the variety of ways in which you can enjoy the content.
+One of the biggest perks of cutting the cord and opting into a service like DIRECTV STREAM is the variety of ways in which you can enjoy the content.

 Not only can you move seamlessly from device to device, but you can also take your recorded content with you thanks to the portability of the cloud DVR.

-You can stream AT&T TV on your smartphone, tablet, computer or your TV.
+You can stream DIRECTV STREAM on your smartphone, tablet, computer or your TV.
 All you need is high-speed internet access to enjoy.

 If you’re planning to watch on your television, you’ll need a streaming device like a Roku or Amazon Fire TV stick.

-Here’s a list of compatible devices according to AT&T TV’s website:
+Here’s a list of compatible devices according to DIRECTV STREAM’s website:

 - Amazon Fire TV devices